mesbrj/Krb-Cert/README.md

 Here we achieved a constrained delegation in a *"FORWARDABLE + OK-AS-DELEGATE level"* without using the kerberos protocol or data structures from Kerberos tickets.
 The kerby-instruments (a KDC extension service) can act on-behalf of the user without user interaction and can apply policies on delegation requests, but in a *"FORWARDABLE + OK-AS-DELEGATE level"*.
 When the service principal get the user principal JWT, it can be used to request a TGT and service-tickets (for any another service-principal) on-behalf of the user.

+## Custom instrumentation and telemetry

+This project (GNU GPL3) includes the Apache Kerby (Apache License 2.0) Kerberos library and implementation (KDC and tools) and aims to provide one product with all the above features.

+The remote (on the fly) administration (service administration not user/server principals or cert management) are achieved via HTTPS (authenticated Kerberos) administrative endpoints and all configuration aspects (including the PKI, DBs, logging, telemetry) are instrumented through these endpoints.

+As a product, kerby-instruments aims to provide a comprehensive solution for Kerberos authentication and delegation, integrating seamlessly with customer existing infrastructure.
+The telemetry data needs to be easy to instrument, access and analyze, and the interoperability with existing systems and standards is a key.
+HTTP SSE for telemetry stream, /metrics endpoint for Prometheus and API routes for generic HTTP client pulling.
+These three options are provided for flexibility and ease of integration.

+The telemetry data needs to reflect the system's usage info beyond performance metrics.
+This includes user activity (how many authentications via cert, JWT, password), access patterns (delegations, cert issuance), and etc...

 ## Positive points about Kerberos

 - **Service Session key** - Each client/server connection has its own session key, providing per-connection security (each Kerberos client connected to a MariaDB has its own session key, for example).